zotonic/zotonic/doc/manuals/dispatch.rst

 details like the template to be used, whether or not to do caching and where to load static resources from.

-Zotonic dispatch rules are identical to Webmachine's with the addition of RuleName.
-Webmachine's dispatch rules are described in detail at http://webmachine.basho.com/dispatcher.html .
+Zotonic dispatch rules are identical to Webmachine’s with the addition of RuleName.
+Webmachine’s dispatch rules are described in detail at http://webmachine.basho.com/dispatcher.html .

 .. seealso:: :ref:`mod_custom_redirect`, :ref:`mod_base`